mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 This tree looks very similar to the classification tree you built earlier.
 The main difference is that instead of predicting a class in each node, it predicts a value.
 For example, suppose you want to make a prediction for a new instance with $x1 = 0.6$.
 You traverse the tree starting at the root, and you eventually reach the leaf node that predicts $value=0.111$.
 This prediction is simply the average target value of the 110 training instances associated to this leaf node.
 This prediction results in a Mean Squared Error (MSE) equal to $0.0151$ over these 110 instances.

-The CART algorithm works mostly the same way as earlier, except that instead of try‐ ing to split the training set in a way that minimizes impurity, it now tries to split the training set in a way that minimizes the MSE.
+The CART algorithm works mostly the same way as earlier, except that instead of trying to split the training set in a way that minimizes impurity, it now tries to split the training set in a way that minimizes the MSE.
 Equation shows the cost function that the algorithm tries to minimize.

 \begin{equation}
 J(k, t_{k}) = \frac{n_{left}}{n} MSE_{left} + \frac{n_{right}}{n} MSE_{right}